Photos by Saroja Raman

 Your day at this particular event is actually “your weekend” as this is a two day event.
 Competitors can choose to enter a single day (less cost, run only certain events), but you can’t win the overall competition by only running in half of the events.

 You will show up early and start the registration process through the Optima Transformer rig.
-You need a valid driver’s license (no racing license required), standard car insurance, and valid registration (as the vehicle’s owner –this keeps out the hired guns).
+You need a valid driver’s license (no racing license required), standard car insurance (do some price comparisons for this, learn more information here), and valid registration (as the vehicle’s owner –this keeps out the hired guns).
 You will get a sticker set for your car and your car number.
 Next you get into the long tech line and put the stickers on your car as you wait to have your car checked out.
 You will also need a Snell SA2010 helmet.
 If you have your own transponder you will need to give your number to the registration desk, if you don’t have one (or even know what one is) you can rent one from the staff and they will even help mount it to your car (how is that for customer service?).
 Tech is relatively painless (much more like an autocross tech session than a road race scrutineering session) and each of your tires is marked to ensure competitors only use a single set of 200 plus treadwear tires during the weekend for the entirety of the event.
 After, there will be a welcome ceremony/drivers meeting.
 Cars will be split into two groups based on odd or even car numbers.
 One set of cars will head to the autocross while the other set will head to the speed stop challenge.

 The autocross, presented by Detroit Speed and Engineering, is just like any autocross: cones line the track, one car on course at time, best time wins.
 The only difference was the nearly unlimited runs available and cameras being placed on the car for MAVTV.
 The speed stop challenge, presented by Wilwood Disc Brakes, was different than expected.
 Instead of a straight line acceleration run and then a panic stop for time, the speed stop challenge was an acceleration run, a right turn, a left turn, another left turn, and then a panic stop in a cone lined box.
 That meant the speed stop challenge was not just measuring acceleration and braking ability, but also handling ability too.
 Cars that were set up to do well in the autocross would do well in the speed stop challenge as well and all-wheel drive cars, who could get off of the line quickly, dominated here.